usaid-cs/yesterday-i-learned/physics.md

+1. The Earth is actually closer to the sun during the northern hemisphere's winter.
+Seasons are largely affected by the tilt.
+Also, most of Africa is in the southern hemisphere, if you haven't noticed already.
+1. Only rohots sink in lava.
+Humans don't sink into lava.
 1. Short gamma ray bursts are generated when (including) neutron stars merge.
 Long gamma ray bursts are generated when [supernovae collapse into a black hole](https://www.youtube.com/watch?v=RLykC1VN7NY).
 Theories even suggest maybe there isn't much more life in space because GRBs are killing lifeforms on a regular basis.
 1. Cold water is audibly different from hot water.
 (That means you can hear the difference between the two being poured, and you know which is which.)
 1. At 194 dB or dBA (dB adjusted for the human ear), [sound waves become shock waves](https://www.noisehelp.com/noise-level-chart.html).